plasmaster09/inventory-webapp-02-app-server-basics/README.md

   ```
   This sends a response (via the object `res`) with a bit of HTML as the **body**.
 (The **status code** is automatically set to `200 OK`)

-  > NOTE: We'll get into routing more deeply soon; if you wish, ExpressJS has a [more detailed primer](https://expressjs.com/en/guide/routing.html).
+  > NOTE: We'll get into routing more deeply soon; if you want to dive in early, ExpressJS has a [more detailed primer](https://expressjs.com/en/guide/routing.html).

 - Finally, the last section tell the server to start running; this makes the server "loop" repeatedly, listening for HTTP requests on the given `port` number.
 It prints a message to the console confirming that it has started.
 (It doesn't stop until you manually stop it with `Ctrl-C` in the terminal.)
   > NOTE: Making the message string with backticks (\`) instead of typical single or double quotes lets us interpolate the value of `port` into the string with ``` `${ port }` ```.
 These kinds of strings are called "Template literals", and are very convenient for constructing strings with variable values.

-- When we run `node app.js`, the server is merely running on your local computer or network - not configured receive requests from the wider internet.
+- When we run `node app.js`, the server is merely running on your local computer or network - which is (almost certainly) not configured to receive requests from the wider internet.
 (Later, we'll get a cloud server with a **domain** for that).
 That's fine for now - browsers use the special pseudo-domain `localhost:PORT` to send HTTP requests to local servers running on certain ports.

 > #### A quick note about `express-generator`